sangtran1710/blender-mcp-bridge/README.md

 2.  **Setup the Client**:
     *   **Generic Python**: Copy `client.py` to your project and import `BlenderClient`.
     *   **Google Antigravity**:
+        *   Copy `client.py` into your agent's workspace folder (e.g., `antigravity/brain/...`).
         *   The Agent can then naturally import and use the client to "talk" to Blender.

+## ✅ Connection & Verification

+> [!IMPORTANT]
+> **Always ensure the MCP server is running** in Blender (check the N-Panel) before attempting to send commands.

+**Test Connection:**
+To verify the IDE/Agent is correctly connected to Blender, try asking it to:
+> "Create 5 random spheres with random sizes."

+If the spheres appear in your Blender viewport, the connection is solid! 🟢

 ## 🚀 Usage